China scraps Covid flight bans, cuts quarantine for inbound travelers – KION546

 The easing of the measures will see authorities scrap the so-called “circuit breaker” mechanism, under which China-bound flights were suspended if an airline was found to carry a certain number of passengers who tested positive for Covid upon landing.

-Inbound international passengers will also see their pre-departure testing requirement reduced from two to one, and their mandatory centralized quarantine upon arrival cut from seven days to five days.
+Inbound international passengers will also see their pre-departure testing requirement reduced from two to one, and their mandatory centralized quarantine upon arrival cut from seven days to five days, followed by another three days of home isolation.

+International travelers who do not have a permanent address in China will still need to do a total of eight days of quarantine in hotels.

 Markets responded positively to the changes as Covid-19 restrictions have kept international investors jittery.
 Hong Kong’s Hang Seng Index shot up 7% just after the noon break local time, while mainland China’s benchmark Shanghai Composite Index rose 2.5%.